nidhiyashwanth/how-to-better-secure-your-mobile-application/README.md

 ## Will keep making changes as the requirements arise ❗

-## Contents - How you can secure your app?
+## Contents - How to better secure your app?

 * [Introduction Security](#introduction-security)
 * [Encrypt your data](#encrypt-your-data)